 A particular strength of this analysis is that the design allows us to compare what is essentially the same paper (same design, findings and authorship team) under two different data-sharing polices, and assess the change in the statement between them.
 To our knowledge this is the first study to use this approach to examine the impact of journal editorial policies, though a similar design was used to assess the change in reporting standards between preprinted and published bioRxiv articles.[31]

-However, our analysis is subject to a number of potential limitations, the primary of which is that manuscripts (at both the preprint and published stages) may have included links to the data, or more information that uniquely identifies the dataset from a data portal, within the text (for example, in the Methods section).
+However, our analysis is subject to a number of potential limitations.
+The primary limitation is the fact that manuscripts (at both the preprint and published stages) may have included links to the data, or more information that uniquely identifies the dataset from a data portal, within the text (for example, in the Methods section).
 While this might be the case, if readers are expected to piece together the relevant information from different locations in the manuscript, it throws into question what having a dedicated data availability statement adds.
-Finally, Category 1 (“Data not available”) is likely to include studies which justify the authors decision not to make data available.
-As an example, if studying a rare disease, releasing the datasets would make the patients readily identifiable.
-We wish to stress that this is situation is perfectly reasonable, and that our aim is not to have all research data available openly (as this will likely never be the case), but more to move towards informative and useful data availability statements, and to require authors to state explicitly why they have not shared their data.
+Secondly, Category 1 (“Data not available”) is likely to include studies which justify the authors’ decision not to make data available, for example, if studying a rare disease, releasing the datasets would make the patients readily identifiable.
+We wish to stress that this is situation is perfectly reasonable, and that our aim is not to have all research data available openly.
+Rather, we aim to move towards informative and useful data availability statements, and to require authors to state explicitly why they have not shared their data.
 A final limitation is that we do not assess the veracity of any data availability statements, which may introduce some misclassification bias into our categorization.
 For example, we do not check whether all relevant data can actually be found in the manuscript/supplementary files (Category 7) or the linked repository (Category 8).
 Previous work has suggested that this is unlikely to be the case.[8]

 Implications for policy

-Based on our analysis and a comparison with published work, the introduction of journal editorial policies which require a data sharing statement and enforce open data-sharing policies, requiring either deposition of data in a public repository or a detailed statement justifying the lack of open data as a condition of publication.

-Similarly, introduction of a related code availability section (or composite “material” availability section) will aid in reproducibility by capturing whether analytic code is available.
+Based on our analysis, journals that require data sharing statements publish a higher number of articles whose data is openly available.
+Moreover, where data is not available, the reason for this is clearly stated.
+This would suggest that data sharing could be immediately improved by journals becoming more stringent in their data availability policies.

+Furthermore, journals requiring and regulating data availability statements will increase the importance for researchers of curating data and holding it to a standard capable of being shared.
+It would also highlight the urgency to define clear and robust regulations around data reuse.

 Conclusion

+Data availability statements are an important tool in the fight to make studies more reproducible.
+We would strongly encourage all journals to take a moment this holiday season and examine their data availability guidelines – although it’s been said many times, many ways; open data helps me and you OR “heal the world, let us see your datasets next time”

 Back Matter